 The cases below

-…are a few examples of just some of the hundreds of actual cases the law offices of Mulligan, Banham & Findley has fought to help people, their families and their businesses.
+…are a few examples of just some of the hundreds of actual cases Janice F. Mulligan A.P.C. has fought to help people, their families and their businesses.
 Often, names have been omitted in order to protect client confidentiality.

-We represent clients in a wide range of litigation, with a common thread: In all of our cases, we fight against insurance companies, on behalf of individuals, businesses and policyholders.
-And in all of our cases, the money and record-setting verdicts we achieve have been paid by insurance companies, to our clients.
+We represent clients in a wide range of litigation, with a common thread: In all of our cases, we fight on behalf of individuals, businesses and policyholders with phenomenal results.

-Of course, each case is unique and Mulligan, Banham & Findley cannot guarantee any particular result.
+Of course, each case is unique and Mulligan Law cannot guarantee any particular result.
 Rather, these cases are illustrative of the type of cases and results this law firm has had in the past.
 We look forward to hearing about how we can help you.

-MB&F attorneys Janice Mulligan and Brian Findley win Outstanding Trial Lawyer Awards from Consumer Attorneys of San Diego for their work on a 2018 trial.
+Janice Mulligan won an Outstanding Trial Lawyer Awards from Consumer Attorneys of San Diego for work on a 2018 trial.
 The $5.475 million verdict was the highest failure to diagnose verdict in California that year.

-For this case and verdict, Jan Mulligan & Brian Findley won Outstanding Trial Lawyer Awards from the Consumer Attorneys of San Diego, and Jan Mulligan was named a finalist for Trial Lawyer of the Year 2018.
+For this case and verdict, Jan Mulligan won Outstanding Trial Lawyer Awards from the Consumer Attorneys of San Diego, and Jan Mulligan was named a finalist for Trial Lawyer of the Year 2018.
 Ms. Mulligan also won a Top Gun Award from the Orange County Trial Lawyers Association.

 The firm achieved a settlement in the amount above, which then included payments to trust and annuities for full life care for a child who was injured at birth.
 Errors at a hospital by poorly trained nursing staff in care of a high risk mother, led to brain injury, cerebral palsy and quadriplegia in the infant.
 An emergency C-Section was not done as needed.
 The settlement avoided protracted litigation and enabled the family to immediately get the therapies needed for this child and allowed the family to buy a house and van both outfitted specifically for him and to pay for the child’s future care.
 This settlement also included a claim for negligent infliction of emotional distress by a relative who was present at the birth.